 ☆ ☆ ☆

-It’s normal to find those outside of your relationship attractive – it’s even normal to occasionally flirt with said strangers – but it’s never OK to ignore how your behavior impacts your partner.
+It’s normal to find those outside of your relationship attractive.
+And it’s even normal to occasionally flirt with said strangers.
+But it’s never OK to ignore how your behavior impacts your partner.

-Do you agree with my advice this week?
+Do you agree with my advice to this wife concerned about husband flirting online?
 Let me know in the comments below!

 As always, thanks for reading!